zigchg/billion-word-imputation/README.md

 It is too large to be included in Git.
 I will set up a download link later.

 # Instructions
+This system runs in command line.
+It is tested under ubuntu 16.04 with Python 3.6.5.

 Clone this repository

 Download [word2word.json](https://drive.google.com/file/d/1wS-kjyIA4e-gfT9yeYikS0SiBhLXVPTe/view) and save it in the same folder as of the code

-The code is tested in Python 3.6.5

 Then install stanfordcorenlp for python: pip install stanfordcorenlp